Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 Gareth: The question I want to ask, and I haven’t fully read the book, although I have every intention of doing so, is this.
 On one side we have religion, on the other side we have science.
 Is it possible to suggest that religion has part of the answer and that science has part of the answer, and that what humanity now needs to do is open the door between the two of them to see the truth.

 Jeremy: Yes, if you like, religions have been the custodians of the ideals of life while science has been responsible for inquiry into the reality of our non-ideal human state.
 Religion and science are both looking at humans, albeit from two different viewpoints, therefore they ultimately must be able to be reconciled.
-For instance, religions teach us that God loves us but ultimately, being conscious beings, we needed to understand why we were lovable, where the dark side in the human makeup, our potential for incredible brutality etc, where that comes from.
-There had to be a reconciling biological understanding of the human condition, a reconciliation between the spiritual and the material, between ideality and reality, between faith and knowledge, religion and science.
+For instance, religions teach us that God loves us but ultimately, being conscious beings, we needed to understand why we were lovable, where the dark side in the human makeup, our potential for incredible brutality etc, comes from.
+There had to be a reconciling biological understanding.
+Science doesn’t even have an interpretation for words like love or soul or spirit or God for that matter.
+We needed a reconciliation between the spiritual and the material, between ideality and reality, between faith and knowledge, religion and science.

 Gareth: But religion does offer answers for many people.